Shakalaka Boom Boom

-Shakalaka Boom Boom is a 2007 Indian musical drama film directed and produced by Suneel Darshan and written by Anurag Kashyap.
-The film stars Bobby Deol, Upen Patel, Celina Jaitly and Kangana Ranaut in the lead.
-It released on 6 April 2007.
+Shakalaka Boom Boom is a 2007 Indian Hindi-language musical drama film directed and produced by Suneel Darshan.
+The film stars Bobby Deol, Upen Patel, Celina Jaitly, and Kangana Ranaut in the lead roles.
+It was released on 6 April 2007.

 Shakalaka Boom Boom is based on conflicts and the power game involved in the functioning of the music industry.
-The film is loosely based on the Academy Award winning film Amadeus.
 The film was partly shot in South Africa.

 Plot

-Shakalaka Boom Boom follows the tale of a jealous, selfish and greedy music artist, Ayan Joshi aka AJ (Bobby Deol).
+Shakalaka Boom Boom follows the tale of a jealous, selfish, and greedy music artist, Ayan Joshi, aka AJ.
 AJ is one of the finest music artists in the industry and is currently under a stop since he can't think of a new project.
-AJ is in love with the hot and sexy Ruhi (Kangana Ranaut) and hopes to tell her how he feels.
-However, a wannabe singer, Reggie (Upen Patel) appears who falls in love with Ruhi and woos her before AJ can.
+AJ is in love with Ruhi and hopes to tell her how he feels.
+However, a wannabe singer, Reggie, appears who falls in love with Ruhi and woos her before AJ can.
 Therefore, AJ swears to destroy Reggie's career and hence comes into Reggie's life as his friend.
-Getting him drunk, getting him smoking, is all that AJ has been doing to Reggie, and Reggie even loses control and passes out.
-One day, AJ finds out all Reggie's secrets and gets him so drunk that he has liver-fail.
-While Reggie was in the state of dying, AJ takes all his music-notes and beats and flees from the place.
+Getting him drunk and smoking is all that AJ has been doing to Reggie, and Reggie even loses control and passes out.
+One day, AJ finds out all Reggie's secrets and gets him so drunk that his liver fails.
+While Reggie is in severe pain, AJ takes all his music notes and beats and flees the scene.
 Then Ruhi shows up and takes him to the hospital.
-He is placed into the operation section due to liver failure, and then Ruhi plans to destroy AJ's career just like he did to Reggie.
+He is admitted with liver failure.
+Ruhi plans to destroy AJ's career just like he did to Reggie.

-Though Ruhi does not know that AJ isn't alone, he also has his hidden agenda with Reggie's ex-girlfriend Sheena (Celina Jaitly) who is now a bigshot due to AJ.
-AJ and Sheena together publish Reggie's music as their own, and it goes onto becoming a big hit.
-At the music-signing, Ruhi gets her gun out, though it doesn't seem to work.
-She seems that's it, though Karma has a different plan in mind.
-Due to her gun not working, she leaves and as she leaves, a disco ball randomly falls on top of AJ's head.
-He is placed into the hospital, and the doctors declare him "deaf".
-The ending shows him going to hell, and Reggie waking up to a better life, as he and Ruhi have now proved that the music is really his.
+Ruhi is unaware that AJ isn't alone; he also has his hidden agenda with Reggie's ex-girlfriend Sheena, who is now a big shot due to AJ.
+AJ and Sheena together release Reggie's music as their own, which goes on becoming a big hit.
+At the time of signing music, Ruhi gets her gun out, but the gun doesn't work; she leaves the discotheque.
+Her leaving disco ball randomly falls on AJ.
+He is rushed to the hospital, where doctors declare him brought dead.
+The ending shows AJ going to hell and Reggie waking up to a better life as Reggie and Ruhi reclaim the ownership of their music.